Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 The Hidden Cost Nobody Calculates

-The visible cost of a freelance EA is easy to see: an hourly rate on an invoice, typically €20–€35/hour for a mid-range Upwork EA, or a monthly figure if the arrangement becomes semi-regular.
-The €300/hour CEO value used in the calculation below is conservative - Glassdoor data on executive compensation confirms senior EA roles command salaries that reflect the seniority of the people they support.
+The visible cost of a freelance EA is easy to see: an hourly rate on an invoice, typically €20-€35/hour for a mid-range Upwork EA.
+The €300/hour CEO value used in the calculation below is conservative – Glassdoor data on executive compensation confirms senior EA roles command salaries that reflect the seniority of the people they support.

 The breakdown, at conservative estimates: